nicksstapleton/blog/_posts/2026-02-03-logos-discounts.md

 ## 3. 🗓️ Pay Annually for Your Logos Subscription

-Beyond getting an extra 30-days free via [my partner offer](https://logos.sjv.io/stapleton), you can get more free months by paying upfront.
-If you pay annually, you will get two months free on your Logos subscription.
-If you pay two years upfront, you get FIVE months free on your Logos subscription.
-If you use [my link](https://logos.sjv.io/stapleton), that five months turns into six months free.
+Beyond getting an extended 60-day free trial via [my partner offer](https://logos.sjv.io/stapleton), you can get more free months by paying upfront.
+If you pay **annually**, you will get **two months free** on your Logos subscription.
+If you pay **two years** upfront, you get **FIVE months free** on your Logos subscription.
+If you use [my link](https://logos.sjv.io/stapleton), that five months turns effectively into **seven months FREE** (60-day trial + five free months).

 🔥 That's effectively more than 35% off compared to paying month-to-month.

 ## 4. 📚 Buy a Logos Library